valvolt/storiz/README.md

 - CSS is desesperately needed

-- An editor should be developed, for that I need to add user support, create an admin account, and let it edit / create tiles
+- An editor should be developed, for that I need to add user roles, create an admin account, and let it edit / create tiles

 - UUIDs are generated at server start, not game start, making replay attacks somewhat possible.
 A better solution would be to generate UUIDs at each click.